acdreyer/thesis/README.md

 # Thesis
 -----------

-## Excercise 1: Research question(s)
+# Excercise 1:
 -----------------------------------------

-# Topic 1.
-Knowledge map (Topic Map/Ontology Map)
+# Topic  Knowledge map (Topic Map/Ontology Map)

-Topic: I am developing a tool to map domain specific knowledge of any field
+Topic: I am developing a tool to contextualize domain specific knowledge in Mechanical/Aeronautical engineering

-Research question: in order to aid knowledge workers in managing an overflow of information
+Research question: to aid knowledge workers, mentors and teachers in managing and communicating information

-Significance: in order to simplify the process of understanding complex subjects
+Significance: in order to simplify the process of teaching complex subject matter

 ## Description